What Do Jehovah's Witnesses Believe?

 - Or they will die before armageddon.
 If this happens they will be resurrected to life on a paradise earth after armageddon

 A Jehovah Witness does not believe in hell or a place of eternal torment.
 They believe that hell refers to the common grave where the dead are conscious of nothing at all.
+They don't believe in hell because the Bible says the wages of sin is death.
+Romans 6:23.
+Therefore we've paid the price for our sins.

 Jehovah's Witnesses do not celebrate religious and political holidays.
 The also don't celebrate Christmas, birthdays, Mother's Day, Father's Day, and other days that are special to most of us.